cooper/ferret/std/HTTP/doc/Request.md

 # HTTP::Request

-This is the HTTP::Request class; it is not versioned.
+This is the HTTP::Request class.